+1BR, released earlier this year, is currently one of the top films on Netflix.
 If you’ve seen the trailer for 1BR, (and if not, a minor spoiler ensues) you know that it’s about a young woman named Sarah (Nicole Brydon Bloom) who moves into a new apartment complex with extremely strict rules.
-She sneaks in a cat, in defiance of a no-pet policy, and the punishment is harsh — for Sarah and the cat.
+She sneaks in a cat, in defiance of a no-pet policy, and the punishment is harsh — for both Sarah and the poor cat.
 From there, things spin out, as they often do when neighbors band together in pursuit of utopia.

-1BR writer-director David Marmor and producer Alok Mishra join us for the latest MovieMaker Interviews to talk about, among other things, why they rejected Save the Cat so strongly.
+1BR writer-director David Marmor and producer Alok Mishra spoke to us on the MovieMaker Interviews about, among other things, why they rejected Save the Cat so strongly.
 You can listen on Spotify or right here, by clicking the arrow:

 Marmor and Mishra also talk about how they enlisted Taylor Nichols, a veteran of the Whit Stillman masterpieces Metropolitan, Barcelona, Last Days of Disco and Damsels in Distress, to play a villain.